Small-Error Cascaded Group Testing: Abstract

 \section{Abstract}

 Group testing concerns itself with the accurate recovery of a set of ``defective'' items from a larger population via a series of tests.
 While most works in this area have considered the \emph{classical} group testing model, where tests are binary and indicate the presence of at least one defective item in the test, we study the \emph{cascaded} group testing model.
 In cascaded group testing, tests admit an ordering, and test outcomes indicate the first defective item in the test under this ordering.
-Under this model, we establish various achievability bounds for several different recovery criteria using both non-adaptive and adaptive (with ‘‘few" stages) test designs.
+Under this model, we establish various achievability bounds for several different recovery criteria using both non-adaptive and adaptive test designs when assuming both unconstrained and constrained test sizes.
+In the constrained test size setting, we also provide a lower bound showing our achievability result is optimal up to logarithmic factors.